 - Applying the Commercial System (with Base Coat) to fresh concrete before the pH of the surface has dropped to the recommended level of 11 or below.
 Long term exposure to a high alkalinity surface can cause the base coat to stick more aggressively than it should.

 - Applying the base coat too thin.
 A correct coating of thickness of the base coat is crucial to ensure a proper, trouble-free removal of the Skudo Commercial System.
-We recommend using the Skudo Squeegee Kit for the most accurate results when applying the base coat.

 How is the Commercial System removed?